shopware/helm-charts/charts/shopware/README.md

 This guide focuses on a simple local installation to help you get started.
 For advanced configurations, please refer to the [Istio example](examples/values_istio.yaml).

-This Helm chart installs the Percona Operator along with a MySQL database.
+This Helm chart installs the Percona Operator along with a MySQL database and RustFS for S3-compatible object storage.
 For more information on Percona, visit [Percona's website](https://www.percona.com/).
+For more information on RustFS, visit the [RustFS GitHub repository](https://github.com/rustfs/rustfs).
-Currently, this Helm chart supports Percona by default.
+Currently, this Helm chart supports Percona and RustFS by default.
 However, you can modify the configuration to your needs.

 > [!WARNING]